Jacques-Fry/Mail/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### State
-The "classification" and "my" interface is not complete [Mail address](http://6s.net579.com:24926)
+The "Category" and "Profile" interface is not complete [Mail address](http://6s.net579.com:24926)